 7-Eleven leads shareholders a merry dance

-MUMBAI (Reuters Breakingviews) - Convenience-store operator Seven & i is putting on an elaborate performance.
-The $46 billion Japanese company confirmed in an effusive letter that its outside directors will form a committee to consider management strategies, canvas shareholders on issues raised by its pushy 4.4% owner ValueAct Capital, and implied it might even adopt some of the fund’s ideas.
+MUMBAI (Reuters Breakingviews) -Convenience-store operator Seven & i is putting on an elaborate performance.
+The $46 billion Japanese company confirmed in an effusive letter https://www.7andi.com/library/dbps_data/_material_/localhost/en/release_pdf/2022_0203_ir01en.pdf its policy of holding board discussions and continuing to accelerate reforms to seek higher corporate value, in response to issues raised by its pushy 4.4% owner ValueAct Capital.
 Yet it also argued the activist’s plans would create no strategic value.
 It reads like a Kabuki, a Japanese dance-drama rich in showmanship.

 ValueAct has lobbied the company privately over the past year, pushing executives to sell and spin off underperforming businesses and focus on growing its most well-known global shopfront brand.
 Seven & i’s inadequate response prompted it to write an open letter https://valueact.com/wp-content/uploads/2022/01/open-letter-to-board-of-Seven-i-Holdings-web.pdf to the board last month, an unusual move for the San Francisco-based fund.